 3. The applications for this award should be made by the young researchers who are the authors of the paper.
 The candidate’s full paper, CV, and the explanation of the scientific contribution of the paper in the area of OR should be sent to firstname.lastname@example.org or to CRORS postal address no later than September 15 of the current year, entitled with “CRORR BYRP application”.

 The jury for this reward is consisted of 3 selected members of the CRORS Executive Committee.
-Members elected in 2013 are Zrinka Lukač, Snježana Pivac and Josip Arnerić.
+Members elected are Zrinka Lukač, Snježana Pivac and Josip Arnerić.
 The mandate of this jury is to the next CRORS constituent meeting and can be repeated twice, after which the newly committee will be established.
 Members of the committee as part of its mandate cannot be nominated for this award.

 4. The jury will consider the nominations, check if candidates satisfy the above conditions and make a decision by committee majority vote.
 The jury is obliged to write a report no later than the present conference ended and submit it to the CRORS Executive Committee.
 If it is necessary the jury can also consult two independent reviewers related to the topic of the paper.

 5. The CRORS BYRPA award may be awarded in the KOI conference year and will be assigned for a single paper, for each coauthor, except in cases of two similar high-quality papers.
 In that case, two awards can be assigned in one year.